OrchardCMS/OrchardCore.Commerce/docs/features/products-and-prices.md

 > ℹ Use the _Orchard Core Commerce - Content - Product_ recipe to set up fully featured Product content type.

-- ProductPart: contains the product's stock keeping unit (SKU) which has to be globally unique.
+- [ProductPart](product-part.md): contains the product's stock keeping unit (SKU) which has to be globally unique.
-- PricePart: contains a single price for the product.
+- [PricePart](price-part.md): contains a single price for the product.
-- PriceVariantsPart: contains multiple prices.
+- [PriceVariantsPart](price-variants-part.md): contains multiple prices.
 This part uses any _Text Product Attribute Field_ the content type has, where the _Restrict to predefined values_ checkbox is checked in the field's settings.
 If you have multiple such fields, it creates a price field for each possible combination.
 For example if you have Size (S; M; L) and Color (Red; Blue) then you can give separate prices for Small Red, Medium Blue, etc.
+- [TieredPricePart](tiered-price-part.md): contains multiple prices based on selected quantity.

 You can add fields to a product content type, the buyer can use these to enter further details for their order: